jbemmel/srl-self-organizing/README.md

 * Either OSPFv3, ISIS, BGPv4 or BGP unnumbered to exchange loopback routes within the fabric,
 * (optional) eBGP v4/v6 towards Linux hosts
 * iBGP EVPN between leaves and (super)spine route-reflector(s), with VXLAN overlay
-* Spines share a private base AS for EBGP, each leaf gets a unique leaf AS
+* (super)spines share a private base AS for EBGP, each leaf gets a unique leaf AS
 * Interfaces use /31 IPv4 link addresses (required for VXLAN v4), OSPFv3 uses IPv6 link-local addresses
 * (Super)spine side uses dynamic neighbors, such that the spines only need to know a subnet prefix for leaves
 * Routing policy to only import/export loopback IPs
 * Global AS set to overlay AS, such that EVPN auto route-targets work; not added to EBGP routes
+* Superspines remove AS path received from spines, such that other spines don't reject these routes
-* Host subnet size is configurable, default /31 (but Linux hosts may or may not support that)
+* Host subnet size is configurable, default /31 (but some hosts may not support that)
 * [NEW] EVPN auto LAG discovery based on LLDP and either Large Communities (RFC8092) or IPv6-encoding

 ## EVPN overlay